dotnet/designs/accepted/2022/dotnet-release-labels.md

 Today, we have a few release timeframes:

-- Pre-release
+- Pre-release (previews and release candidates)
 - Full support
 - Maintenance
-- End of support
+- End of life/support

 For stable releases (post-GA), we have two support durations: